nestybox/sysbox-ee/docs/design.md

    increases the types of programs that can run inside the container.

 2) Increase isolation between the container and the host.

-Currently, Sysbox does virtualization of the following procfs resources:

--   `/proc/uptime`

-    -   Shows the uptime of the system container, not the host.

--   `/proc/sys/net/netfilter/nf_conntrack_max`

-    -   Sysbox emulates this resource independently per system container, and sets appropriate values in the host kernel's `nf_conntrack_max`.

 Note also that by virtue of enabling the Linux user namespace in all system containers, kernel resources under `/proc/sys` that are not